DYSONA journals work according to COPE core practices and workflows.

 These workflows, charts and special cases are introduced by COPE.
-Each one is used to achieve and understand one or more practice of COPE core practices.
+Each one is used to achieve and understand COPE core practices.
 For further information please consider reading the practices in the following table using the DOI adjacent to each practice.

 COPE flowcharts in relation to COPE's core practices (DOI for each flowchart is provided)

-DYSONA journals policy for ethical roles and duties of publishing parties is inspired by COPE recommendations which are detailed in the following files provided by COPE:
+DYSONA journals policy for ethical roles and duties of publishing parties is inspired by COPE recommendations which are detailed in the following guidelines:

 Furthermore, DYSONA - Life Science publication policy operates in correspondence with the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly work in Medical Journals provided by the International Committee of Medical Journal Editors (ICMJE).
 Therefore, we highly recommend our authors to become acquainted with these guidelines.